-This page is designed to provide you more information about signals of distress in students, tips on how to deal with distressed students, the academic supports that are available, and a description of common mental health issues in students.
-Additionally, there is an Employee Assistant Program available to Ball State faculty and staff.
+This page is designed to provide you with information about signs and signals of distress, tips on how to deal with distressed students, the resources that are available, and a description of common mental health issues students may experience.

 Why contact the Counseling Center?